-When you enter in to a deferred payment scheme, you have to sign a legal agreement with your local authority.
+When you enter into a deferred payment agreement, you have to sign a legal agreement with your local authority.
 This will state that any money owed will be paid when your home is sold.

 The local authority will, in most circumstances, ensure that any outstanding monies are paid by contacting the Land registry and putting a legal charge over your property.
 Once the outstanding amount has been repaid the charge over the property will be removed.